Toyota Avanza: Indonesia

 Grade levels of the Veloz in Indonesia consists of base (manual and CVT) and 1.5 Q (CVT only), with an optional Toyota Safety Sense package for the latter.

 Thailand

 The Thai market Veloz was launched on 24 February 2022, which replaced the F650 series Avanza.
 It is offered in Smart and Premium grade levels, with CVT as standard.
 Toyota Safety Sense is standard for the Premium grade.

 Vietnam

 The Vietnamese model was launched on 22 March 2022 and is marketed as the Veloz Cross.
 It is offered in base and Top grade levels, with CVT as standard.
 Toyota Safety Sense is standard for the Top grade.

 Brunei

 The Bruneian market Veloz was introduced on 24 March 2022.
 It is offered only in 1.5 Q grade, with CVT as standard.

 Philippines

 The Philippine market Veloz was introduced on 29 April 2022.
 Locally positioned as a "subcompact SUV", it is offered in 1.5 G and 1.5 V grade levels, with CVT as standard.
 Toyota Safety Sense is standard for the 1.5 V grade.
+In September 2023, the base E CVT grade was added to the lineup, it has features similar to the 1.5 G grade but smaller 16-inch wheels taken from the 1.5 G grade of the Avanza.

+Bangladesh

+The Bangladesh market Veloz was launched together with the Avanza and Raize on 5 June 2022, it is offered in a sole variant, powered by a 1.5-litre 2NR-VE engine, with CVT as standard.